EngMarchG/EngMarchG/README.md

 ### Hello there!
-I'm a structural engineer specialized in computational mechanics, data science and machine learning and deep learning.
+I'm a structural engineer specialized in computational mechanics, with skills in MLOps and deep learning.

 - 🌱 I’m currently building meaningful projects!
 - 👯 I’m looking to collaborate on any interesting data related projects!